BradleyMarie/libfbsdf/README.md

 Additionally, the code in the `readers` directory can be used as a reference for working with the `BsdfReader` class directly.

-It is expected that most clients will implement `ValidatingBsdfReader` instead of working with `BsdfReader` directly.
+It is expected that most clients will simply call the `ReadFromStandardBsdf` function instead of implement a `ValidatingBsdfReader` or `BsdfReader`.
+For clients that need more functionality than `ReadFromStandardBsdf` provides, it is expected that they would implement implement `ValidatingBsdfReader` instead of implemmenting `BsdfReader` directly.

 ## Versioning